OpenDMA/opendma-python-remote/README.md

 To install it locally, check out this git project and run `pip install .`

-You need to install then [opendma-python-api](https://github.com/OpenDMA/opendma-python-api) first.
+This project requires the [opendma-python-api](https://github.com/OpenDMA/opendma-python-api) which needs to be installed first.

 ## Usage